Nardianian/csound-vst3/README.md

 and unzip it.

 Copy the CsoundVST3.vst3 directory and its contents to your user VST3 plugins directory.
-For example, in macOS, that would normally end up as ~/Library/Audio/Plug-Ins/VST3/CsoundVST3.vst3.
+For example, on macOS, that would normally end up as ~/Library/Audio/Plug-Ins/VST3/CsoundVST3.vst3.

+To use the standalone version of CsoundVST3, copy CsoundvST3.app to your computer's Applications folder.

 ## Usage